Jrribas/InstantScale/README.md

 # InstantScale
-Reads SEM image scales and cleans image with a new scale HELLLO
+Reads SEM images scale and creates a new smaller scale.